RandyCantrell.com

 Selfishness is easy.
 Giving in to our every desire is easy.
 Bitterness is easy.
 Hatred, too.

-But when these easy things become our way of life, then we find life is really, really hard.
+But when these easy things become our way of life, then we find life is hard.
 No surprise because God, who created us, told us in Proverbs 13:15, "...the way of the transgressor is hard."
 Sin fools us into thinking it's easy.
 Fun.
 Pleasurable.
 The path to happiness.

 Romans 6:23 "For the wages of sin is death (that's eternal death), but the free gift of God is eternal life in Christ Jesus our Lord."